cohesity/cohesity-powershell-module/docs/cmdlets-reference/register-cohesityprotectionsourcehyperv.md

 ```

 ### -Credential
-User credentials for the vCenter server or ESXi host.
+User credentials for the SCVMM server.

 ```yaml
 Type: PSCredential